OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 02 - Run sample app.md

 }
 ~~~

-The parameter description susinctly explains how the queries should be written, and Copilot will read this to answer prompts calling for high revenue products, or products with less than 10,000 items.
+The parameter description succinctly explains how the queries should be written, and Copilot will read this to answer prompts calling for high revenue products, or products with less than 10,000 items.

 Now examine the first command again.
 You'll notice it has 5 parameters!